typesense/typesense-website/docs-site/content/guide/high-availability.md

 ### When using Typesense Cloud or a Load Balancer

-If you use Typesense Cloud (with load-balancing enabled on your cluster, which is enabled by default for all clusters provisioned after June 16, 2022), or if you choose to set up a server-side load-balancer for convenience, you can specify the single load-balanced endpoint, instead of specifying each of the individual ones in the client libraries.
+If you use Typesense Cloud (with load-balancing enabled on your cluster, which is enabled by default for all clusters provisioned after June 16, 2022), or if you choose to set up a server-side load-balancer for convenience, you want to specify the load-balanced endpoint where all requests are routed to by default, by the client.

+In Typesense Cloud, you also want to specify the individual hostnames in addition - these are used as fallback nodes by the client, in case the load-balanced endpoint hits a stale node that is currently in a "connection-draining" status just as a node rotation happens (lasts 30s per node rotation, for eg during a configuration change or infrastructure update).

 <Tabs :tabs="['JavaScript','PHP','Python','Ruby', 'Dart', 'Java', 'Swift', 'Shell']">
   <template v-slot:JavaScript>